argoproj-archive/docs/content/cli_reference.md

 Installs an Argo cluster based on given configurations.
 <!--from Harry; After the cluster is installed, Argo generates an initial access credential and creates an Argo CLI configuration file, which is named as "<cluster-name>-<cluster-id>".-->
-This is the basic command for installing Argo:

 ```